-Towards the end of the first quarter, there was a global outbreak of COVID-19 (coronavirus), which has had an impact on businesses through the restrictions put in place by the Canadian, provincial and municipal governments regarding travel, business operations and social distancing/quarantine guidelines.
-There was an impact on maintenance revenues during the first half of 2020 due to travel restrictions between the US and Canadian border and not being able to service maintenance revenues in the US.
+In March 2020 there was a global outbreak of COVID-19 (coronavirus), which has had an impact on businesses through the restrictions put in place by the Canadian, provincial and municipal governments regarding travel, business operations and social distancing/quarantine guidelines.
+There was an impact on maintenance revenues during Q2 and Q3 of 2020 due to travel restrictions between the US and Canadian border and not being able to service maintenance revenues in the US.